Back to E-commerce Dictionary

 Examples of Data Virtualization

-• 1An e-commerce platform uses data virtualization to combine product descriptions from PIM with real-time stock levels from ERP to display accurate product availability.
+• 1An online store uses data virtualization to combine product info from a PIM with live stock levels from an ERP.
+This helps the website show accurate availability to shoppers.

 How WISEPIM Helps